Skip to content

 export OPENAI_API_KEY="your-api-key"

-Preferably, you should set these environment variables in your .env file.
-To load them in Python, install and use python-dotenv:
+Keep these in a .env file rather than your shell profile.
+To load them in Python, install python-dotenv:

 Terminal window